Search

 Maximum load - minimum space - maximum flexibility

-If it is not possible to avoid a longer stack, then it should be divided into 2 or possibly 3 partial stacks with suitable washers.
-These washers should be guided as exactly as possible (figure 31 below).
+If it is not possible to avoid a longer stack, then it should be divided into 2 or possibly 3 partial disc spring stacks with suitable washers.
+These washers should be guided as exactly as possible.

 In order to keep the friction within reasonable limits, no more than 2 or 3 springs should be stacked in parallel unless a large friction loss is expressly desired.
 Particularly in the case of dynamic loading, considerable warming must be expected with 2 or more springs in parallel.
-Whenever possible, the abutments of a disc spring stack should contact the outside diameter, however this is only possible at both abutments with an even number of individual spring or spring sets.
+Whenever possible, the abutments of a disc spring stack should contact the outside diameter, however, this is only possible at both abutments with an even number of individual disc springs or spring sets.

 We are looking forward to help you